eipiguy/roleplay/plot/Avador's Travelling Emporium/0_3-next_prompts.md

 After reflecting on the initial brainstorming session, these are the next steps I can think of in filling out the character's and their arcs.

+Some things I would like to consider:
 - What am I missing?
 - Meta planning.
-How could I make plans effectively for each session?
+How could I make a system to design and plan effectively for each session?
 	- Minimal but important prep work
 	- Adaptability: handle things going sideways